On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-As we have argued, one of the main obstacles for the study on $\numHomsTo{H}[p]$ are complete bipartite graphs.
+As we have argued, some of the main obstacles in the study of $\probNumHom{H}[p]$ are complete bipartite graphs.
 The graph \forbiddenA{} denotes the graph obtained from $K_{3,3}$ by deleting an edge, and the graph $\forbiddenB$ denotes the graph obtained from $K_{3,3}$ by deleting two edges without introducing a cut-vertex (see Figure~\ref{fig:intro_example}).
-By the restriction to \graphclass bipartite graphs we study exactly the case of a great many of complete bipartite induced subgraphs.
-To this end, we observe that for every vertex $v \in H$ the induced subgraph $\twoneigh{v}$ splits into connected components obtained from deleting $v$.
-The \emph{split} of $\twoneigh{v}$ at $v$ corresponds to the set of these connected components, where every component contains a copy of $v$.
-By the absence of induced subgraphs isomorphic to $\forbiddenA$ or $\forbiddenB$ we deduce that the blocks containing $v$ in these components have to be complete bipartite.
+By the restriction to \graphclass{} bipartite graphs, we study exactly the case of a great many complete bipartite induced subgraphs.
+To this end, we observe that, for every vertex $v$ of $H$, the induced subgraph $\twoneigh{v}$ splits into connected components obtained by deleting $v$.
+The \emph{split} of $\twoneigh{v}$ at $v$ is given by the set of these connected components, where every component contains a copy of $v$.
+By the absence of induced subgraphs isomorphic to $\forbiddenA$ or $\forbiddenB$, we deduce that the blocks that contain $v$ in these components are complete bipartite.

-The overall line of argumentations towards Theorem~\ref{thm:hardness_graphclass} is then the following.
-First, we establish the dichotomy for all \graphclass bipartite graphs $H$ of radius at most $2$ by a combination of $(B,p)$- and $p$-hardness gadgets.
+The overall line of argumentations toward Theorem~\ref{thm:hardness_graphclass} is the following.
+First, we establish the dichotomy for all \graphclass{} bipartite graphs $H$ of radius at most $2$ by a combination of $(B,p)$- and $p$-hardness gadgets.
 This is done by a careful structural study of the split of $H$ at a central vertex $v$.
-An important first result is then that any bipartite graph $H$ in $\redbipartites$ that contains a vertex $v$ where $\twoneigh{v}$ falls into the hard cases of the dichotomy, is itself such that $\numBipHomsTo{H}[p]$ is $\ClassNumP[{p}]$-hard.
-Second, we study graphs $H$ of radius larger than $2$ in order to establish enough structural information of $H$ allowing us to construct either a $p$-hardness gadget for $H$ or a $(B,p)$-gadget such that $\numBipHomsTo{B}[p]$ is $\ClassNumP[{p}]$-hard.
-This second step is very long and technically involved because the class of \graphclass graphs allows for many cases commanding us to explore the global structure of $H$.
-Before we shed more light on how we proceed towards the second step, we display the chain of reduction arguments below, where the intermediate steps for $H_i$ refer to $H$ itself or an induced subgraph obtained by a $(H_i,p)$-gadget.
+An important first result is that, for any order~$p$ bip-reduced bip-graph $H$, if $H$ contains a vertex $v$ where $\twoneigh{v}$ falls into the hard cases of the dichotomy, then $\probNumBipHom{H}[p]$ is $\classNumP[{p}]$-hard.
+Second, we study graphs $H$ of radius larger than $2$ in order to establish enough structural information of $H$ allowing us to construct either a $p$-hardness gadget for $H$ or a $(B,p)$-gadget such that $\probNumBipHom{B}[p]$ is $\classNumP[{p}]$-hard.
+This second step is very long and technically involved because the class of \graphclass{} graphs allows for many cases commanding us to explore the global structure of $H$.
+The chain of reduction arguments is displayed in Figure~\ref{fig:reduction_chain_hard}.